aso4/alexa-flashcards/README.md

-# Ruby Flashcards for Alexa -- Level Up Your Ruby Knowledge with Amazon Echo
+# Level Up Your Ruby Knowledge with Amazon Alexa

 ## Overview
 Ruby Flashcards an Alexa Skill that lets you review flashcards via voice